Castilla

-y León, known formally as the Community of Castile and León
+which was previously known as the Community of Castile and León,

 Castilla y León